-- D12.1 For procurements of Contracts with spend less than the Council Advertising Threshold, it is required that the quality aspect of the Specification will be evaluated under a pass / fail criterion and that price criteria will form 100% of evaluation. - D12.2 For procurements of Contracts with spend at, and above, the Council Advertising Threshold, it is required that the price criteria will be a minimum of 80% of evaluation. - D12.3 Where Officers wish to deviate from the stated price ratio above, Officers must obtain written authorisation in accordance with Section F or (for Contracts with spends at, and above £100,000) using the Sourcing Strategy. - D12.4 An Exception must be recorded (see section F) where an alternative evaluation scoring formula is employed to that presented in the Procurement Tool Kit. - D12.5 For post-tender submissions, consult a Procurement Advisor where there is a requirement to deviate from prices initially received, or there is a need to deviate from the original Specification. - D12.6 Consult a Procurement Advisor for authority to accept a Variant Bid tender.
+- D12.1 For procurements of Contracts with spend less than the Council Advertising Threshold, it is required that the quality aspect of the Specification will be evaluated under a pass / fail criterion and that price criteria will form 100% of evaluation. - D12.2 For procurements of Contracts with spend at, and above, the Council Advertising Threshold, it is required that the price criteria will be a minimum of 80% of evaluation. - D12.3 Where Officers wish to deviate from the stated price ratio above, Officers must obtain written authorisation in accordance with an Exception in Section F or, the Sourcing Strategy may be used instead to document the amended ratio for Contracts with spends at, and above £100,000. - D12.4 An Exception must be recorded (see section F) where an alternative evaluation scoring formula is employed to that presented in the Procurement Tool Kit. - D12.5 For post-tender submissions, consult a Procurement Advisor where there is a requirement to deviate from prices initially received, or there is a need to deviate from the original Specification. - D12.6 Consult a Procurement Advisor for authority to accept a Variant Bid tender.

-D13 Approval to Award Contracts for Works, Supplies or Services
+D13 Approval to Award Contracts for Works, Goods or Services

-- D13.1 For Contract awards with spends at, or over £3,000 up to £100,000 Officers must obtain the approval of an Officer Band C (and above). - D13.2 For Contract awards with spends at, or over, £100,000 and below £500,000 (the level of Executive Officer Delegated Decision) Officers must obtain the approval of an Officer Band B (and above). - D13.3 For Contract awards with spends at, or over, £500,000 (the Officers must obtain the approval of an Officer Band A. - D13.4 Ensure there is no conflict where the arrangement of a contract is also by the same Officer used to approve it. - D13.5 Any alternative solution to D13 for the approval of 'high' volumes of call-off contracts from a Framework Agreement or DPS must be presented by a Band A Officer to, and be agreed by, the Assistant Director for Commercial and Assets.
+- D13.1 For Contract awards with spend/income at, or over £3,000 up to £100,000 Officers must obtain the approval of an Officer Band C (and above). - D13.2 For Contract awards with spend/income at, or over, £100,000 and below £500,000 (the level of Executive Officer Delegated Decision) Officers must obtain the approval of an Officer Band B (and above).

-D13.6 Officers must ensure that a Contract award notice is issued by a Procurement Advisor on the Contracts Finder portal for contracts with a value at and above the Council Advertising Threshold, together with a completed entry on the Contracts Register.
+- D13.3 For Contract awards with spend/income at, or over, £500,000 (the Officers must obtain the approval of an Officer Band A. - D13.4 Ensure there is no conflict where the arrangement of a contract is also by the same Officer used to approve it. - D13.5 Any alternative solution to D13 for the approval of 'high' volumes of call-off contracts from a Framework Agreement or DPS must be presented by a Band A Officer to, and be agreed by, the Assistant Director for Commercial and Assets. - D13.6 Officers must ensure that a Contract award notice is issued by a Procurement Advisor on the Contracts Finder portal for contracts with a value at and above the Council Advertising Threshold, together with a completed entry on the Contracts Register.